 When mobile devices or computers are deployed as single-purpose devices, it is imperative to use a single-purpose device management tool to effectively mitigate these challenges to ensure the devices yield desired results for business growth.

 Scalefusion supports AfW based Zero-touch enrollment for Android devices and Apple DEP-based enrollment for iOS and macOS devices.
 Single-purpose devices can be configured over the air and directly shipped from the warehouse to the end-user.
 Individual manual configuration is not necessary.

 Single app or multi-app kiosk mode

-Scalefusion offers the capability of single app or multi-app mode in single purpose device management.
+Scalefusion offers the capability of a single app or multi-app mode in single-purpose device management.
 Android and iOS devices can be locked to one single app or multiple business apps with Scalefusion.
 Scalefusion also extends Windows 10 single app mode where Windows 10 devices can be configured to run into single app mode.
-The single application can be a preinstalled app, a Win32 app, a kiosk browser or an enterprise app.
+The single application can be a preinstalled app, a Win32 app, a kiosk browser, or an enterprise app.